hsph-bst236/HW10/README.md

 Implement the function `sample_xt()`, which draws a sample from the probability path $\mathcal{N}(\mu_t(x), \sigma_t(x))$.

 ## Part (e)
 Train the CFM model on the MNIST dataset using the code provided.
 Again, expect approximately 30 minutes per epoch on CPU.
+You will need to make a `flow_plots` directory for the figures to save.